Intsights/sergeant/docs/worker/methods/get_next_tasks.md

-# Worker - get_next_tasks
+# get_next_tasks

-The `get_next_tasks` method pulls `number_of_tasks` tasks from the queue.
-Unless `task_name` was specified, uses the current worker name.
-No one should use this function directly unless they know what they are doing.
+`get_next_tasks` method pulls `number_of_tasks` tasks from the queue.
+Uses current worker name unless `task_name` was specified.
+It is not recommended that anyone use this function directly unless they are familiar with it.

 ## Definition